LeagueRaINi/smuc_rs/README.md

-## Tool for listing SMUs inside an AM4 bios file
+# Tool for listing SMUs inside an AM4 bios file
 This is very much still a work in progress so beware of that when using info provided by this tool

+## Supports
+* Every AM4 Bios should work including Epyc and Threadripper

 ![Preview](/.github/resources/preview.png)